-In this tutorial, we will learn about wget command in Linux and explain its options with examples.
+In this guide, we learn about the wget command in Linux with examples.

 sudo apt install wget